barksh/Bark/docs/source.md

 ## Location

-A source config file should be able to fetch through available protocols as in pure text
+A source config file should be able to fetch through available protocols as in pure text.

 ## Structure

-The following property is available
+The following property is available:

 - templates (required)
   - Type: `Array`